rust-lang/rust/text/0000-stable-simd.md

 stable fashion for years to come (and without blocking us from updating LLVM, for example).
 Despite this there's a few alternatives we could do as well.

-## Portable types in vendor interfaces
+## Portable types in architecture interfaces

-It was initially attempted in the [stdsimd] crate that we would use the portable types on all of the vendor intrinsics.
+It was initially attempted in the [stdsimd] crate that we would use the portable types on all of the intrinsics.
 For example instead of:

 ```rust
 pub unsafe fn _mm_set1_epi8(val: i8) -> __m128i;